 Songjiagou Apartment Complex for Nearby Villagers

-The residential complex is comprised of six buildings with sufficient capacity for up to 280 families who, after relinquishing their village leases, will retain access to their farmland in return for a 75-year condominium lease.
-A third village was relocated several years ago to facilitate construction of the tailings disposal site located south of the Company’s Songjiagou mining operation.
+In 2019, Majestic completed construction work on the residential complex near the company’s Songjiagou gold mining operation.
+The residential complex was constructed to facilitate the relocation of two villages situated in close proximity to the active Songjiagou open pit mine.
+The complex is comprised of six buildings with sufficient capacity for up to 280 families who, after relinquishing their village leases, will retain access to their farmland in return for a 75-year condominium lease.

 The modern five story frame buildings are constructed with load-bearing beams and columns made from reinforced concrete, with precast hollow concrete and other lightweight materials utilized for partition walls.